 Shares of publicly traded corporations are not all created equal.
-Some shares, which are also called stocks or equities, give owners greater benefits or voting rights than owners of other classes of stock.
+Some company shares, which are also called stocks or equities, give owners greater benefits or voting rights than owners of other classes of stock.
 The corporation’s owners can create the number and nature of share classes in almost any manner they see fit.
-Corporate charters – not the law or the courts – define the difference between the classes of stock, often designated as Class A, B and C.
+Corporate charters – not the law or courts – define the difference between the classes of stock, often designated as Class A, B and C.

-What Are Share Classes?
+What Are Share Classes for Stocks?

 Share classes are a way of assigning different rights to different stockholders.
 They can address issues such as voting authority, dividends and rights to the company’s assets and capital.